 This being said, if you are craving a pie, you can use this recipe to make a fantastic and delicious pumpkin custard pie!
 Another option is to make a crustless pumpkin pie crumble.
 It’s the best of 3 desserts, all in one!

 Plus, this decadent dessert is effortless to make.
 All you need is a few ingredients and in 40 minutes, and you’ll have yourself a delicious pumpkin dessert.

-- Pumpkin – 100% pure pumpkin, not pumpkin pie filling
+- Pumpkin – Be sure to get 100% pure pumpkin puree, not pumpkin pie filling.

 Pumpkin Custard Topping

 - Nuts – You can use toasted and chopped pecans or walnuts as this adds a crunchy texture and nutty flavor to the topping.

 - Whipped cream – This gives a light and fluffy texture as a topping.
 If you don’t have this on hand, you can make your own by whipping heavy cream with sugar and vanilla.

 Preheat oven to 350°F. If using a convection steam oven, preheat to 325°F or 165°C. Then grease ramekin cups and place them on the baking sheet.

 In a large bowl, whisk together all the filling ingredients until smooth.

 Conventional oven: Heat 2 cups of water.
 Pour hot water around ramekin cups to a depth of 1 inch.
 Bake at 350° F for 35 minutes.